osnr/TabFS/tabfs.md

 why can't I just take a minute to ask my browser a question or tell it to automate something? lightness

-- a lot of existing uses of these APIs are in an automation context, if you want to test your code on an automated browser.
-I'm much more interested in an interactive, end-user context. augmenting the way I use my normal browser. that's why this is an extension. it doesn't require your browser to run in some weird remote debugging mode that you'd always forget to turn on. it just [stays running](https://twitter.com/rsnous/status/1340150818553561094)
+- a lot of existing uses of these APIs are in an automation context: testing your code on a robotic browser as part of some pipeline.
+I'm much more interested in an interactive, end-user context. augmenting the way I use my everyday browser. that's why this is an extension. it doesn't require your browser to run in some weird remote debugging mode that you'd always forget to turn on. it just [stays running](https://twitter.com/rsnous/status/1340150818553561094)

+- system call tracing (dtruss or strace) super useful when anything is going wrong. (need to disable SIP on macOS, though.)  the combination of dtruss (application side) & console logging fs request/response (filesystem side) gives a huge amount of insight into basically any problem, end to end

+- for a lot of things in the extension API, the browser can notify you of updates but there's no apparent way to query the full current state. so we'd need to sit in a lot of these places from the beginning and accumulate the incoming events to know, like, the last time a tab was updated, or the list of scripts currently running on a tab

+- async/await was absolutely vital to making this readable

 - open input space -- filesystem. (it reminds me of Screenotate.)